 How to Get a Job as a Hairdresser

-Buchanan suggests that cosmetologists-to-be align themselves with a good beauty school.
-"That's going to give you some great foundation," he says.
-"And I call it 'graduate school' to work in a salon for at least a year after you graduate [from beauty school], because that's when you get to hone your craft."
-It's also a time when you can learn the most about relating to people, which is important.
-"You have to have an outgoing personality and be ready to serve the customer," Buchanan says.
-"The biggest headache is when you find people who are technically great but don't deliver great service."
+Although job prospects are good, there is fierce competition to receive a place in a prestigious salon.
+For the best chance, Buchanan suggests that cosmetologists-to-be align themselves with a good beauty school.
+“That’s going to give you some great foundation,” he says.
+At the same time, Buchanan also advises going to “graduate school,” which means working in a salon for at least a year.
+“That’s when you get to hone your craft,” he notes.
+Gaining salon experience also enhances people skills.
+“You have to have an outgoing personality and be ready to serve the customer,” Buchanan says.
+“The biggest headache is when you find people who are technically great but don’t deliver great service.”

 Interview Questions Submitted by Real Hairdressers